 While the Vital Signs represent the different overarching measures for determining the health of Puget Sound, indicators representing each Vital Sign serve as the specific and measurable metrics.
 Each Vital Sign is represented by one or more indicators.
 To assess progress toward recovery goals more precisely, the Partnership adopted specific and quantitative milestones, known as 2020 ecosystem recovery targets.
 These targets are policy statements, sometimes considered aspirational, that reflect the region’s commitments to and expectations for recovering Puget Sound by the year 2020.

 The data and information for the Puget Sound Vital Signs are compiled from a variety of monitoring programs and funding organizations in Puget Sound, including state and federal agencies, tribes, local jurisdictions, and non-governmental organizations.
-Technical and scientific experts from those organizations provide the data and oversee the interpretation of the results.
-Data quality assurance and documentation remain the primary responsibility of the individual contributors.
-The Vital Sign indicator reports represent not only the work and achievements of many scientists, but also a significant collaboration among many of the Puget Sound Ecosystem Monitoring Program (PSEMP) partners from across the region, including staff at the Puget Sound Partnership.
+Technical and scientific experts from these organizations provide the data and oversee the interpretation of the results.

 The Vital Signs and their indicators do not capture the full spectrum of conditions and changes in Puget Sound.
 They are useful as longer-term measures of environmental health, with a recognition that their status responds to the collective impacts of the Action Agenda, as well as to the human footprint not accounted for in the Action Agenda, and to forces and natural drivers outside of human control.